Executive Leadership

 Cynthia Li, Social Media Officer

-Cynthia (she/her) is SVYCA’s Social Media Officer and a member of the Sunnyvale Action Team.
-She enjoys looking at the green light that shines through tree leaves and the shimmer of the sun dancing on water.
-As Social Media Officer, Cynthia is excited to combine both her passion for the environment, and marketing experience to broaden SVYCA’s online presence to impact as many youth as possible.
+Cynthia (she/her) is SVYCA’s Communications Officer and is a Co-lead for the Sunnyvale Action Team.
+She is love to hike, draw, and eat bagels!
+As Communications Officer, Cynthia is excited to combine both her passion for the environment, and marketing experience to broaden SVYCA’s online presence to impact as many youth as possible.
 She is hopeful about spreading climate literacy amongst others and sparking crucial conversations about sustainability.
-She believes that climate preservation begins through online awareness, a resource that should be available to everyone.
+She believes that changing our climate begins through communication, allowing everyone to participate in our green revolution.

 Hoi Poon, Co-Founder & Senior ADvisor